nenad-it-obuka/quantox-praksa/README.md

 ## Sass build tool

 Sass should be compiled using Webpack module bundler and its sass-loader.
-For more about Webpack and sass-loader, see official [Webpack](https://v4.webpack.js.org/concepts/) documentation and configuration for [sass-loader](https://v4.webpack.js.org/loaders/sass-loader/).<br><br>
+For more about Webpack and sass-loader, see [official Webpack documentation](https://v4.webpack.js.org/concepts/) and configuration for its [sass-loader](https://v4.webpack.js.org/loaders/sass-loader/).<br><br>

 ## Author